media-cloud-ai/ex_backend/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * To run the application locally in dev mode, in the config folder, you need to create a file `dev.secret.exs` which will contains `use Mix.Config`

 ### Start back-end server locally